-LEXINGTON, Ky.
-(Nov.
-23, 2021) — Go green on Black Friday at the Gobble Grease Toss!
-If you’re frying a turkey this Thanksgiving, you can recycle your used cooking oil for free on Friday, Nov.
-26, at Redwood Cooperative School, located at 166 Crestwood Drive in Lexington.
+It’s part of the annual Gobble Grease Toss held on Black Friday.
+If you’re frying a turkey this Thanksgiving you can drop off your used cooking oil for free at Redwood Cooperative School, located at 166 Crestwood Drive in Lexington.
 The event runs from 10 a.m. to 2 p.m.
+Friday, Nov.
+25.

-The Gobble Grease Toss allows Lexington residents to divert hundreds of gallons of cooking oil that would otherwise end up in the trash.
+The 13th annual Gobble Grease Toss will allow Lexington residents to divert hundreds of gallons of cooking oil that would otherwise end up in the trash.
 Cooking oil should never be poured down sink drains, as it can clog pipes in both your home and the city’s sewer system.

-Cooking oil that is collected will be used for biofuel research through a community partnership with the University of Kentucky Center for Applied Energy Research (CAER), with Kelley Green Biofuel recycling the remainder of the cooking oil.
+Cooking oil that is collected will be used for biofuel research through a community partnership with the University of Kentucky Center for Applied Energy Research (CAER), Kelley Green Biofuel, Redwood Cooperative School and the City of Lexington.

-“For many years, UK CAER has investigated the conversion of fats, oils and greases to fuel-like hydrocarbons with the support of the National Science Foundation and UK Sustainability.
-The Gobble Grease Toss connects our research to the community by giving us access to used oil from people’s homes.
-The partnership with Kelley Green Biofuel ensures that the entirety of the oil collected is converted to fuel since CAER’s processing capacity is limited,” said Eduardo Santillan-Jimenez, program manager with CAER and adjunct assistant professor in the UK College of Arts and Sciences Department of Chemistry.
+“For many years, UK CAER has investigated the conversion of fats, oils and greases to renewable diesel with the support of the National Science Foundation and UK Sustainability.
+Recently, this work has been extended to the production of Sustainable Aviation Fuel with the support of OUR&D. The Gobble Grease Toss connects our research to the community by giving us access to used oil from people’s homes.
+The partnership with Kelley Green Biofuel ensures that the entirety of the oil collected is converted to fuel since CAER’s processing capacity is limited,” said Eduardo Santillan-Jimenez, program manager with CAER and adjunct assistant professor in the UK Department of Chemistry.

-The students and families at Redwood Cooperative School are looking forward to co-hosting the Gobble Grease Toss on their campus for the sixth time.
+The students and families at Redwood Cooperative School are looking forward to co-hosting the Gobble Grease Toss on their campus for the seventh time.

-“Environmental literacy is a key tenet of our school principles, and this event provides another way for our students to learn about clean energy and environmental sustainability,” said Sarah Cummins, head of Redwood.
+“Environmental literacy is a core value at Redwood, and this event provides another way for our students to learn about clean energy and environmental sustainability,” said Sarah Cummins, head of Redwood.
 “They are learning that our daily choices have an impact on the environment and their future.
-Our Student Leadership Team will be on hand to help with this event and encourage the Lexington community be responsible about cooking oil waste this holiday season.”
+Our Student Leadership Team will be on hand to help with this event and encourage everyone in the Lexington community to be responsible about waste this holiday season.”

 If you cannot make it to the Gobble Grease Toss, you can properly dispose of cooking oil by hardening it in the refrigerator and placing it in your green trash cart.